joeljacobm/rouletteapi/README.md

     "Message": "All the players are ready.
 Ready to spin" }
 ```
+Other Responses:
+1. Wait for the all the players to be ready

 ### POST /bet/result

 * Post the result of the round to the server after the spin
+* We are expecting another system to post the result of the rounds to the api server

 Request Body: